-The Company elected to evaluate the VIM's goodwill using a quantitative two-step approach.
+The Company elected to evaluate the goodwill associated with the VIM purchase using a quantitative two-step approach.
 The first step used to identify potential impairment involves comparing the reporting unit's estimated fair value to its carrying value, including goodwill.
 The aforementioned mentioned step one quantitative tests did not indicate impairment.
 During the first step of testing, the Company evaluated goodwill for impairment using a business valuation method, which is calculated as of a measurement date by determining the present value of debt-free, after-tax projected future cash flows, discounted at the weighted average cost of capital of a hypothetical third party buyer.
 This analysis also did not indicate impairment.